katnegermis/AdvancedComputerNetworks/assignment1/assignment1.md

 c)
 ----
-In this case, unlike in question 5 a), data can be transmitted in parallel: as soon as the first packet has arrived at the first switch, the first switch can forward it to the second switch _while the first switch is receiving the next packet from the source_.
-Since we have two hops, after the second packet is sent from the source, three packets will be sent in parallel until the source has sent all of its' 5249 packets, at which point the source has to wait for the last packet to propagate to the destination.
+In this case, unlike in question 5 a), data can be transmitted in parallel: as soon as the first packet has arrived at the first switch, the first switch can forward it to the second switch _while the source is sending the next packet_.
+Since we have three hops, most of the packets will be sent in parallel until the source has sent all of its' 5249 packets, at which point the source has to wait for the last packet to propagate to the destination.
 This makes the total transfer time:
 \begin{align*}
-    \text{transfer time} &= \text{time per packet} \cdot (\text{number of packets} + (2\cdot \text{number of hops})).\\
+    \text{transfer time} &= \text{time per packet} \cdot (\text{number of packets} + \text{number of links} - 1).\\
-                         &= \frac{1500/1024/1024\ Mb}{1.5\ Mb/s}\cdot (5249 + 2\cdot 2) = 5.01\ \text{seconds}.
+                         &= \frac{1500/1024^2\ Mb}{1.5\ Mb/s}\cdot (5249 + 3 - 1) = 5.008\ \text{seconds}.
 \end{align*}

 We see that the time it takes to send a message across many hops decreases drastically when using segmentation.
 It took almost three times as long to transfer 7.15 Mb data without segmentation, compared to transferring 7.5075 Mb data with segmentation.
 This is due to the fact that packets are transferred in parallel when we have more than one packet.